awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda-rekognition-example.rst

             }
         }

    You can use the second constructor for testing.
-The test project configures its own S3 and |REK|
-   clients and passes them in.
+The test project configures its own S3 and Rekognition clients and passes them in.

    .. code-block:: C#